MicrosoftDocs/fabric-docs/docs/real-time-analytics/create-database.md

 ---
-title: Create a Kusto database in Real-time Analytics
+title: Create a KQL Database in Real-time Analytics
-description: Learn how to create a Kusto database. ms.reviewer: tzgitlin ms.author: yaschust
+description: Learn how to create a KQL Database. ms.reviewer: tzgitlin ms.author: yaschust
 author: YaelSchuster